clavery/app_queue/README.md

 - low queue cardinality is maintained via opt-in retention settings, custom object lifetimes and clean up jobs for expired objects.
 - TODO: Business manager module for monitoring queue status and dead letters
+    - In the meantime custom object search in BM can be used to view, edit and requeue messages (i.e. dead letters after fixing code defects)

+### Limitations

+- Currently only site-scoped messages are supported; Organizational messages will be supported later

 ## Use Cases